-Foreign Exchange Losses (Gains), Net
+Foreign Exchange Gains, Net

-Granite recognized net foreign exchange losses of less than \$0.1 million in the year ended December 31, 2013 compared to net foreign exchange gains of \$0.2 million in the prior year period.
-Net foreign exchange losses for the year ended December 31, 2013 included a \$1.2 million realized foreign exchange loss on derivative financial instruments such as foreign exchange forward contracts, offset by \$1.2 million in net foreign exchange gains primarily related to the weakening of the Cdn. dollar on the re-measurement of certain assets and liabilities of Granite and its subsidiaries that are denominated in U.S. dollars and euros.
-The net foreign exchange gains in the year ended December 31, 2012 are primarily due to a \$0.9 million net realized gain on derivative financial instruments such as foreign exchange forward contracts, partially offset by \$0.7 million of net foreign exchange losses on the re-measurement of certain assets and liabilities of Granite and its subsidiaries that are denominated in U.S. dollars and euros.
+Granite recognized net foreign exchange gains of \$3.1 million in the year ended December 31, 2014 compared to net foreign exchange gains of less than \$0.1 million in the prior year.
+Net foreign exchange gains for the year ended December 31, 2014 included (i) \$1.5 million of foreign exchange gains due to the re-measurement of a U.S. dollar denominated cash balance representing the proceeds from the sale of the Mexican properties, (ii) \$0.9 million of net foreign exchange gains on certain assets and liabilities of the Trust that are denominated in U.S. dollars and euros and (iii) \$0.7 million of net foreign exchange gains on derivative financial instruments such as foreign exchange forwards contracts.
+The net foreign exchange gains in the year ended December 31, 2013 included \$1.2 million of net foreign exchange gains on certain assets and liabilities of the Trust that are denominated in U.S. dollars and euros offset by \$1.2 million of realized net foreign exchange losses associated with foreign exchange forwards contracts.

-Fair Value Losses (Gains) on Investment Properties, Net
+Fair Value Losses on Investment Properties, Net

-Net fair value losses on investment properties were \$25.2 million in the year ended December 31, 2013 compared to net fair value gains on investment properties of \$33.3 million in the prior year period.
-The net fair value losses in the year ended December 31, 2013 primarily resulted from (i) changes in leasing assumptions relating to market rent values used in the discounted cash flow models, recent lease renewals and the amount or timing of cash flows primarily attributable to capital expenditures and (ii) a net fair value loss attributed to the Mexican portfolio (see "INVESTMENT PROPERTIES") partially offset with discount and terminal capitalization rate compression in Canada and the United States.
+Net fair value losses on investment properties were \$51.6 million in the year ended December 31, 2014 compared to net fair value losses on investment properties of \$16.2 million in the prior year.
+In the year ended December 31, 2014, the net fair value losses were attributable to changes in leasing assumptions for properties in both North America and Europe and an increase in discount and terminal capitalization rates for certain properties in Austria and Germany, partially offset by compression in discount and terminal capitalization rates for certain properties in the United States.
+The net fair value losses in the year ended December 31, 2013 of \$16.2 million primarily resulted from changes in leasing assumptions related to market rents and lease renewals, and the amount or timing of cash flows attributable to capital expenditures partially offset by compression in discount and terminal capitalization rates in North America.